Disciplinary & Appeal Procedure

 -After the Disciplinary Committee has reached a decision, the subject of the complaint to be notified in writing of such decision and informed of any penalties within 7 days of the decision being reached, penalties will be effective from the date of the decision.

 Following the hearing, the Disciplinary Committee will apply such penalties as the Disciplinary Committee consider appropriate, including temporary or permanent expulsion of the offender form the club, such penalties will have immediate effect, notwithstanding the possibility of an appeal in accordance with (Section 5) under noted.
-Offences of cheating or being under the influence of alcohol or drugs during a club training sessions or match or those involving threats of physical violence, will carry automatic expulsion from the club and will preclude the offender from taking part in any Cringleford Tennis Club organised activity in an official capacity.
-The club will in all cases comply with the requirements of the Governing body and club child protection policies including immediate notification of the police where required.
+Offences of cheating or being under the influence of alcohol or drugs during a club training sessions or match or those involving threats of physical violence, will carry automatic expulsion from the Club and will preclude the offender from taking part in any Cringleford Tennis Club organised activity in an official capacity.
+The Club will in all cases comply with the requirements of the Governing body and Club Safeguarding policies including immediate notification of the police where required.

 If an appeal of the decision or penalty is to be made then written notice of appeal by way of 1st class recorded delivery to the Club Secretary must be given by the offender, within 28 days of being notified of the decision.
 No appeal will be valid or considered after that period has elapsed.
 It will not be sufficient to state “I wish to appeal”, the offender must give full written grounds for the appeal, stating exactly what is being appealed against and the reasons for this.
 An appeal together with full and recorded argument may be considered relative to: –

-An appeal hearing will be convened as soon as practicable and will consist of an Appeal Committee of 3 members of the Executive Committee who did not take part in the first hearing and who will elect their own Chairperson (who will have the casting vote).
+An appeal hearing will be convened as soon as practicable and will consist of an Appeal Committee of 3 members of the committee who did not take part in the first hearing and who will elect their own Chairperson (who will have the casting vote).